Skip to content

 One Career Path At A Time

 Your attention is like water that nourishes a plant.
 Which plant will grow?
 Well, whichever you sprinkle your focus on.
-Whichever plant you give your attention and focus to, that will grow.

 Again, it’s whichever.